Rbxdevbg/My-Roblox-Scripting-Portfolio/Speedblock/README.md

 - Value instances (IntValue)
 - WalkSpeed manipulation

+---

- This is part of my beginner scripting portfolio.
-Please do not reuse or claim this code as your own
+ This script is part of my Roblox beginner scripting portfolio.
+Please do not copy or claim it as your own.